-The Asian languages & literatures department offers the following three program options:
+The Department of Asian Languages and Literatures offers the following three program options:

-- BA in Asian languages & literatures with subplans in Arabic, Chinese, Hindi-Urdu, Hmong, Japanese, and Korean
+- BA in Asian Languages and Literatures with subplans in Arabic, Chinese, Hindi/Urdu, Hmong, Japanese, and Korean

-- Minor in Asian languages & literatures with subplans in Arabic, Chinese, Hindi-Urdu, Hmong, Japanese, and Korean
+- Minor in Asian Languages and Literatures with subplans in Arabic, Chinese, Hindi/Urdu, Hmong, Japanese, and Korean

 - Certificate in Advanced Chinese

 The requirements for the major and minor combine language study and ALL courses that provide a firm grasp of fundamental interpretive and theoretical issues that have defined the fields of Asian studies.

 A major in Asian languages and literatures pairs well with other fields of study such as film and media studies, global studies, history, technology, environmental studies, and business.